karteum/kindfs/README.md

 This program is in early phase and still not finished.
 Expect bugs !
 The DB schema is simple but not optimal (and certainly not 3NF), and some informations are duplicate (e.g. 'parentdir/name' is equivalent to 'path', but all 3 fields were convenient for performance with sqlite indexes and FUSE)

 ## Usage
+UI is work-in-progress and will be re-worked in the future.
+For the moment
 * `kindfs RESETDB <dbfile> <path>` : creates the sqlite file dbfile and scans the filesystem under path/
   * For performance, it is strongly adviced to have the DB on an SSD or in RAM, noting that DB can have a size around 1/1000th of the scanned data in typical cases: e.g. mine is 6 GB big after indexing my 6 TB NAS, but your mileage may vary e.g. if you have only few very big files...
   * `kindfs SCAN <dbfile> <path>` : does the same but does not reset the DB and enables to resume scanning if it was aborted for any reason (useful for very large filesystems where scanning takes hours)